Minimum Standards for Jails and Lockups [6 VAC 15 ‑ 40]

 |Comment Period||Ends 9/27/2013|

-- I commend the Board of Corrections’ approval of proposed regulations limiting the use of restraints on pregnant inmates.
+- As a Virginia Registered Nurse, I commend the Board of Corrections’ approval of long overdue regulations limiting the use of restraints on pregnant inmates.
 I thank the Board for implementing a compassionate and commonsense policy, and urge the Board to make these proposed regulations final.

 - I urge the Board of Corrections to include a strong public reporting requirement in the regulations to ensure accountability for and compliance with the regulations.
 Right now, the proposed regulations do not provide meaningful oversight through public reporting.